change what it means to live in a rental home

 Turnover is when the tenants seem to be leaving after short periods of time rather than becoming long-term tenants.
 You may be finding that you are having to replace tenants quicker than you hoped and even paying the rent for the property while trying to re-occupy the home.
 There are several things that can be done to a property to reduce the turnover rate of tenants.

 Owning and renting properties is a business and requires good management in order to maintain the value of the property.
 Every business comes with the up and downside.
 One of the most common downsides to rental properties that many property owners have experienced is a tenant leaving without notice and the property left a mess.
-Stained carpets, holes in walls, missing doors and broken windows.
+Stained carpets, holes in walls, missing doors, and broken windows.
 It would be ideal to make the tenant pay for all the damage done to the property, but more than likely the tenant will avoid this at all costs.
 This is why it is important to screen all tenants before providing them with the keys to your investment.
 Things like background checks and past rental history records should be taken into consideration before renting to tenants.

 If you’re the type of person who just wants to continue buying rental properties, but would rather reduce all the management required with a rental property, consider hiring a real estate company or property management company to take care of your property.
 Property managers will check up on your property, provide maintenance services, handle evictions, screen tenants, rent out your properties and take care of payments.

 Many rental owners hire property managers to relieve themselves of stress and get their money from the property, rather than handling the tenants themselves.
 Hiring a professional property management company to do the work for you is important.
 Do research for a property management company that takes into consideration the tenant and the owner.
-Finding a rental management company that will constantly involved with each property as if it were their own is extremely important.
+Finding a rental management company that will constantly involve with each property as if it were their own is extremely important.

-Now you know the basics for owning and successfully renting a property.
+Now you know the basics of owning and successfully renting a property.
 Think of it as you would the golden rule, how would you want a home to be if you were renting it yourself.
 Just remember: Attract, satisfy, and maintain the tenants.

 8305 University Executive Park Dr. Suite 335